-Upon successful completion of this concentration the student will be able to:
+Upon successful completion of this concentration, the student will be able to:

-- Evaluate the potential for conflict in a specific region based on existing theories of causation. - Apply the approaches to peace through coercive power, nonviolence, world order, personal and community transformation in a specific geographic region.

-- Understand the concepts and theories of comparative analysis of different political regimes. - Determine the significant political, economic, security, diplomatic, and social challenges facing a selected region individually as separate nations and collectively as a region.
+- Evaluate the potential for conflict in a specific region based on existing theories of causation. - Apply the approaches to peace through coercive power, nonviolence, world order, personal and community transformation in a specific geographic region. - · Understand the concepts and theories of comparative analysis of different political regimes. - Determine the significant political, economic, security, diplomatic, and social challenges facing a selected region individually as separate nations and collectively as a region.

+Code Title Semester Hours

-Select 4 courses from the following p: 12
+Select 4 courses from the following j : 12

 IRLS501 Comparative Political Systems

 IRLS600 Strategic Geography and Geopolitics

 IRLS603 Politics and War

 IRLS631 Government and Security in Korea

 INTL649 Case Studies in Foreign Cyber Threats

 IRLS655 Latin American Security Issues

 IRLS660 Seminar in Middle East Politics and Security

 RELS533 Islam

+SSGS595 Internship Program

 Total Semester Hours 12